 4. Super prompt and friendly service and absolutely sense that you’re being rushed out.

 It just dawned on me how I can tell there’s a chance of a good chai coming out of the pot.
 It’s pretty simple.
 If it comes out brown, you’re in with a good chance.
-If it’s beige it might be drinkable and if it’s still off-white then it’s likely you’ve been served a cup of hot chai.
+If it’s beige it might be drinkable but if it’s still off-white then it’s likely you’ve been served a cup of hot milk.

 110 Glover st, Cremorne